top of page

 One of the ways the church raised the money to purchase the land was to issue Lot Purchasing Cards.
 For every 25 cents – which represented one square foot of land - the holder of the card would punch a hole in a square.
 The Grace Church archives includes a card for a Mr. Shannon and pin pricks can be seen in the card for each time he made a donation.
 Other people and organizations pledged money, including Bishop Lawrence, the Girls' Friendly Society, James Berwick, Grace Episcopal Church, Archdeacon Samuel Babcock, Mrs. Vickery and Mr. Shannon.
 Finally the warranty deed was signed on April 29, 1908 and Grace Church became a landowner.
 The lot extended from Washington Street back to Beacon Avenue.
 There was a great deal of interest in the formation of an Episcopal Church in Norwood and many people who did not belong to the Episcopal church aided in the purchase of the land, demonstrating the strong community support and encouragement from Norwood and its neighbors to build an Episcopal church in town.

 The Rev. Charles Hastings Brown arrived in 1909 and led Grace Church for the next 32 years.
 He is credited with shaping the identity of who Grace is today.
 He had a great love of children, education, music and community service - all elements Grace still cherishes today.
-Rev. Brown retired in 1941 and passed away in 1943 in his boyhood home of Beverly.
-A friend wrote after his passing "No one I ever knew tried harder than he to serve faithfully and to give of his very best."
+Rev. Brown retired in 1941.
 In 1948 the Lord's Ascension window was dedicated in his memory and to this day overlooks the entrance of Grace Church.

 The church also had to raise funds to build the church.
 There were three groups who were assigned to visit with people to solicit subscriptions.
 By May 6, 1910, they had raised $3,400 to build the church.
 Invitations were soon sent out for the laying of the cornerstone which took place on October 2, 1910.
 The cornerstone itself cost $35.
 A picture from that day in October 1910 when the cornerstone was laid shows a smiling Rev. Charles Hastings Brown and Rev. Albert George.
 In the Grace archives is the list of people who attended the ceremony.
 And on this same day a document was signed of the people “officially interested in erection of this building.”
 The people who signed included the bishop, rector, warden and officers of the parish, building committee and architect.
 The design of Grace Church was by J. Lawrence Berry, a Boston architect.
 The first service was held on February 19, 1911 when the church and several memorials were officially dedicated and celebrated.